cityssm/tv-display-docs/tipsAndTricks/troubleshooting.md

 - Use a current, feature rich web browser for your display, like Google Chrome (Chromium on Linux) or Mozilla Firefox.

 - Use a 1080p television display, or a widescreen monitor with 1920 x 1080 resolution.

+## How do I make the toolbar at the bottom of the screen go away?

+Move the mouse up a bit.
+The toolbar appears when your mouse is at the bottom of the screen.

+You can put the mouse cursor right in the middle of the display.
+A CSS rule will hide it.